Cozy Peach Kitchen

 • Salt: I usually recommend salting the water when cooking pasta, but because Impossible meat and most storebought marinara sauces are already quite salty, you don't need to do so.
 I recommend salting to taste after cooking.

-• Sauciness: For a thicker sauce, continue simmering uncovered until the sauce reaches desired consistency.
+• Sauciness: For a thicker sauce, continue simmering uncovered until the sauce reaches the desired consistency.
 For a thinner sauce, add in ½ cup extra vegetable broth.

 Can I use homemade pasta sauce?